David Puth: Career

-Centre

-Puth was appointed chief executive officer (CEO) to Centre in 2020.
-The technology behind Centre makes it possible to exchange value between people, businesses and financial institutions just like email between mail services and texts between SMS providers.

-CLS

 Puth served as chief executive officer (CEO) and Director at CLS Group from 2012 to 2018.
 CLS is a specialist financial system that provides settlement services to its members in the foreign exchange market to mitigate settlement risk.

-FX Global Code

-David Puth served as the Chair of the Market Participants Group for the drafting of the Bank of International Settlements Global FX Code of Conduct for the foreign exchange market.
+In 2016, Puth served as the chair of the Market Participants Group for the drafting of the Bank of International Settlements Global FX Code of Conduct for the foreign exchange market.

 In this role, he was responsible for leading the market participants input to create a voluntary code of conduct for all wholesale foreign exchange market participants.

-The Global FX Code aims to establish a single set of common guidelines and principles of good practice for responsible participation in the wholesale FX market.
-The Global FX Code is being developed by the Foreign Exchange Working Group (FXWG).

 The Code was published in two halves, the first on May 26, 2016 and the second on May 25, 2017.

+In 2020 Puth was appointed chief executive officer (CEO) to Centre in 2020 until it was absorbed by Circle (company) in 2023.

 Philanthropic work

 Puth is a board member and leads the audit and finance committee for the Robin Hood Foundation.
 He is also a trustee of the Institute of Contemporary Art in Boston.